Police, Crime, Sentencing and Courts Act 2022: Passage

 The bill's second reading was on 15–16 March 2021, by 359 votes to 263.
 As of 30 April, the bill had passed to the committee stage for consideration by the public bill committee.
 The committee was due to report back to the UK Parliament by 24 June.
 The Big Issue subsequently claimed that this date was delayed, partly due to pressure from protests.
 The third reading of the bill was agreed to by the House of Commons on 5 July 2021 by 365 votes to 265, a majority of 100.
 On 15 December 2021, the House of Lords continued the report stage after accepting a number of amendments.

 On 17 January 2022, the Bill came up for debate in the House of Lords amid widespread protests.
 The Lords subsequently rejected many of the bill's key provisions, with one peer branding the restrictions on protests "repressive" and "nasty".
 The bill then went back to the Commons to be discussed and amended.

 In February 2022, the Commons again voted in favour of the bill, although several MPs expressed concerns over the restrictions on protests.
 On 22 March, the House of Lords once again rejected the proposed legislation and demanded that the restrictions on protests be removed, sending the bill back to the House of Commons.

 On 26 April 2022, the House of Lords passed the bill by 180 votes to 133.
 On 28 April 2022, the Act received Royal Assent.

 Impact

-On 28 June 2022, the day the Act came into force, anti-Brexit activist Steve Bray had his amplification equipment seized by police under the Police Reform and Social Responsibility Act 2011.
-The 2022 Act extends the area around the House of Commons in which protest is restricted under the 2011 Act.
+On 28 June 2022, the day the act came into force, anti-Brexit activist Steve Bray had his amplification equipment seized by police under the Police Reform and Social Responsibility Act 2011.
+The Police, Crime, Sentencing and Courts Act 2022 extended the area around the House of Commons in which protest is restricted under the 2011 act.